ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 4. In the **CLUSTERS** table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi Servers** table, click **Add**.
 6. In the **Add Server** window, enter the number of servers that you want to add.
 7. Optionally, select the checkbox to add servers during maintenance mode.
+The checkbox is selected by default.

+   When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance Mode** checkbox.
+You do not receive a confirmation message before the migration begins.
+   {:important}

+8. Complete the Bare Metal configuration.
+   * Select a configuration from the existing hosts in the cluster.
+   * Select a new {{site.data.keyword.baremetal_short_sing}} configuration and specify the CPU model and the RAM size.
+9. Complete the storage configuration.
+Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN License edition.
+If you want more storage, check the **High-Performance Intel Optane** box.
-8. Review the estimated cost and click **Add**.
+10. Review the estimated cost and click **Add**.

+  You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
+This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ### Results after you add ESXi servers
 {: #vc_hybrid_addingremovingservers-adding-results}